Toby Keith - That's Country Bro! 2019 Tour

 Toby Keith is bringing his “That’s Country Bro” tour to Evansville, IN at the Ford Center on Saturday, August 17th 2019 with special guest, Mitchell Tenpenny.
-Tickets start at $29.50 and go on-sale Friday, March 22nd at 10AM.
+Tickets start at $29.50.

 The familiar maxim of the triple threat –singer, songwriter, musician –doesn't begin to cover it for Toby Keith, one of the modern era's most complete self-directed hit makers.
 And Keith's most recent months are a remarkably accurate representation of his entire career.

 At the close of 2018, he celebrated the 25th anniversary of his debut No. 1 single, “Should’ve Been A Cowboy” with the re-release of his debut album (remastered with the addition of three vault tracks), a week of events in Nashville including a BMI event to commemorate the milestone, two shows at the historic Grand Ole Opry, and a performance at the Nashville Symphony Ball where he received the prestigious Harmony Award.
 Keith also released a new song, “Don’t Let The Old Man In,” which was inspired by a conversation he had with Clint Eastwood and was later featured in Eastwood’s movie, “The Mule.”